Schwäbisch Gmünd station: Services

 The station building built in 1861 is still used as such.
 Today the facilities for the public are a ticket office, a kiosk, a snack bar and a restaurant.

 Operations

-Every two hours inter-city services operated by DB Fernverkehr on the Karlsruhe–Stuttgart–Nuremberg route stop at the station.
+Every two hours inter-city services operated by DB Fernverkehr on the Karlsruhe–Stuttgart–Nuremberg–Leipzig route stop at the station.
 Regional services operated by the DB Regio consist of a pair of Interregio-Express services each day between Aalen and Stuttgart, hourly Regional-Express services on the same route with extra services in peak periods and some Regionalbahn services between Schwäbisch Gmünd and Schorndorf.